 Good day, friends!
 How are you weathering this storm where you are?

-As a response to the dramatic lifestyle changes many of us have experienced this week, I’ve started a series of video posts that will focus on clever meals (historic and otherwise) that can help us to be a bit more creative with the foods in our pantries as shops deal with empty shelves and food hoarding situations.
+As a response to the dramatic lifestyle changes many of us have experienced during the COVID-19 pandemic, I’ve started a series of video posts that will focus on clever meals (historic and otherwise) that can help us to be a bit more creative with the foods in our pantries as shops deal with empty shelves as a result of panic-buying and food hoarding.
 The first video recipe is embedded below.

 Join me for 48 Hour Naturally Leavened Bread as I discuss depression-era and wartime food smarts that can steer us all towards making clever recipes during times of crisis, such as the bread recipe in this post.

 The video above was shot in mid-March of 2020 during the early days of the California ‘Stay-at-Home’ order implemented to slow the spread of the coronavirus (Covid-19).
 As a result of food shortages in local grocery stores, and a rational fear of famine exhibited by the public in the wake of a global health crisis, this video was made to demonstrate how easy it is to make leavened bread using just leftover small quantities of flour, salt and water.
 Resorting to depression-era food mentalities and a zero-waste attitude, I demonstrate how bread can be leavened naturally at room temperature over a 48-hour period, and how returning to the sensibilities of our grandparents may just save us as our food procurement, outings, and social practices change dramatically during the course of the Coronavirus outbreak.

 The recipe that I made in this video was created using leftover bags of rye, spelt, and whole wheat flours.
 The end result was a crunchy, dark, heavy and beautifully leavened loaf of bread.
 The ingredients and instructions to make this loaf can be found below:

 The Old School Kitchen: 48 Hour Naturally Leavened Bread